 About 50% of all colds are caused by one of the > 100 serotypes of rhinoviruses.
-Coronaviruses cause some outbreaks, and infections caused by influenza and parainfluenza viruses, enterovirus, adenovirus, respiratory syncytial viruses, and metapneumoviruses may also manifest as the common cold, particularly in patients who are experiencing reinfection.
+Coronaviruses cause some outbreaks, and infections caused by influenza viruses, parainfluenza viruses, enteroviruses, adenoviruses, respiratory syncytial viruses, and metapneumoviruses may also manifest as the common cold, particularly in patients who are experiencing reinfection.

 The most potent deterrent to infection is the presence of specific neutralizing antibodies in the serum and secretions, induced by previous exposure to the same or a closely related virus.
 Susceptibility to colds is not affected by exposure to cold temperature, host health and nutrition, or upper respiratory tract abnormalities (eg, enlarged tonsils or adenoids).

-After an incubation period of 24 to 72 h, symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
+After an incubation period of 24 to 72 hours, cold symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
 Temperature is usually normal, particularly when the pathogen is a rhinovirus or coronavirus.
 Nasal secretions are watery and profuse during the first days but then become more mucoid and purulent.
 Mucopurulent secretions do not indicate a bacterial superinfection.
-Cough is usually mild but often lasts into the 2nd wk.
+Cough is usually mild but often lasts into the 2nd week.
 Most symptoms due to uncomplicated colds resolve within 10 days.
-Colds may exacerbate asthma and chronic bronchitis.

 Antibiotics should not be given unless there is clear evidence of secondary bacterial infection.
 In patients with chronic lung disease, antibiotics may be given with less restriction.